solarseller.com alternative energy by John Drake Services, Inc. | home

 Of the many models made I can recommend three for emergency use

-in addition to the PyrPocket model.
+in addition to the PyroPocket model.

 can be refueled without removing the cooking grill.